 2. Speak to Your Viewers, Not Your Camera

 Another important detail to remember is that your camera lens is not your audience!
 Your audience is made up of individuals, and you want to make a good impression on them.
 So have an image in your head of your viewers before you start the video presentation.
 Picturing a specific person or team that you talk to regularly at work can help.

+How you speak with your audience is also crucial for social media marketing.
+You have to ensure that you remain confident while sharing your experiences with your followers via live videos.
+Practice is what will make you perfect.
 If you’re struggling to imagine talking to a specific person, go ahead and actually do it!
 Record yourself sending a message to one of your employees or clients.
 You could be wishing them a happy birthday or telling a joke.
 What’s important is that you record it with the intention of sending it to that person — even if you end up not sending it after all.

 3. Focus on Your Body Language

-Another way to improve your presence in front of the camera is to work on your body language.
+Another way to improve your video presence in front of the camera is to work on your body language.
 Just sitting in a chair facing the camera isn’t usually enough to engage viewers during your video presentation.
 You also need to have good posture while you present your information.